bact/opentaig/docs/development.md

   (compact, filters below don't affect it) above its filter bar.
   `Relevant expertise` is a filter facet (like the frameworks) but doesn't get its own browse page.
+- The compact mini-heatmap (`_matrix_compact.html`, atop the Explorer and Tools listing pages) prints each target column name once, in a shared header row, rather than repeating it inside every capacity row — a second header row (labelled "All") separates Operationalisation / Ecosystem Monitoring from the four core-target rows above them, since those two capacities don't break down by target.
+Both mini-heatmap cells and the full Landscape matrix's cells (`.matrix-cell`) top-align their content (`justify-content: flex-start`), so a cell's count/caption sits at a fixed position regardless of how many lines its wrapped text below takes.
+- Each tool card on `/tools/` shows up to 3 of its mapped problems as clickable chips ("Problems addressed:"), chosen to diversify across Capacity/Target and to balance Evaluate/Implement problem types, with "+N more problems" for the remainder.
+Selection lives in `select_highlighted_problems()` in `build.py`, alongside `first_words()`, which truncates a problem's question to the chip's character budget on a word boundary (never mid-word).
 - If a sheet is ever made private, swap the CSV-export fetch in `fetch_source()` (`build.py`) for the Google Sheets API with a service account key stored as a GitHub Actions secret.